Form CRS Conversation Starters

 How might your conflicts of interest affect me, and how will you address them?

 We work hard to minimize any conflicts of interest.
-First and foremost, it’s important to know that we are a fiduciary, which means we are legally required to act in your best interest at all times in our client relationship with you.
+First and foremost, it’s important to know that we are a fiduciary, which means we are legally required to act in your best interest at all times in our client relationship with you and to mitigate and disclose conflicts we may have with your interests.

 With that in mind, our business model has incentives that can create conflicts of interest.
 We are paid based on assets under management and have a financial incentive to recommend you increase the value of your accounts.
 We also have a financial incentive to recommend you invest in the service offering from which we expect to earn greater revenue.
-For example, we have a financial incentive to recommend our Premium offering, for which we charge a 0.40% annual fee, to current Digital clients, whom we charge a 0.25% annual fee.
+For example, we have a financial incentive to recommend our Premium offering, which carries a higher asset-based fee as compared to our standard Digital offering.
 We seek to address this conflict by ensuring that our financial consultants do not receive higher compensation for recommending Premium over Digital.

 Do you have any disciplinary history?
 For what type of conduct?